 The hydrocarbons are present in subsalt diapirs in Lower Miocene sandstones.
 The prospect was originally expected to hold about 450 to 650 million barrels of light oil in place.

 The mapping and drilling of the prospect were performed using Eni’s proprietary imaging technologies.
 Seismic imaging facilitated high-resolution, three-dimensional imaging of the field.
-Eni also used the sub-sea multiphase boosting system (SMBS) and gravity gradiometry technology that helps in understanding the nature of the rocks in the area.
+Eni also used the sub-sea multiphase boosting system and gravity gradiometry technology that helps in understanding the nature of the rocks in the area.

-The appraisal well was located about 23km from the N’Goma FPSO vessel.
+The appraisal well was located roughly 23km from the N’Goma FPSO vessel.
 The well was drilled in a water depth of 1,700m to a total vertical depth of 3,949m to encounter 58m net pay of light oil with 31° API in the Miocene and Oligocene era sandstones.

-Agogo-3 was drilled as a highly deviated well that reached below the thick layer of salt and confirmed the interconnection of the reservoir in the subsalt area of Agogo megastructure.
+Agogo-3 was drilled as a highly deviated well that reached below the thick layer of salt and confirmed the interconnection of the reservoir in the subsalt area of the Agogo megastructure.
 The well results indicated that the field has estimated oil in place of one billion barrels.
 New appraisal wells are expected to be considered to evaluate additional upside in the northern sector of the field.

-Agogo oil field was connected to the N’Goma FPSO to begin production from the field.
-The FPSO features oil processing capacity of 100,000bopd, gas handling capacity of 115 million standard cubic feet (Mmscf) per day and water injection capacity of 120,000 barrels per day (bpd).
+Agogo oil field was connected to the Ngoma FPSO to begin production from the field.
+The FPSO features an oil processing capacity of 100,000bopd, a gas handling capacity of 115Mmscf/d and a water injection capacity of 120,000bpd.